apache/iotdb-bin-resources/iotdb-tools-thrift/README.md

 Once this has been run on each of the supported platforms, go back to Nexus and close the staging repository.

+## Prerequisites

+The following software needs to be installed in order to build the thrift module:

+- Java
+- Flex
+- Bison
+- Boost

+Please look in the IoTDB documentation for information on how to install them on your particular OS.